Learn how to make the most of your garden this season.

 Another delicious springtime in the Lowcountry!

 Heady scents of honeysuckle, wisteria, Carolina jessamine and fresh winds off the water combine to perfume the air.
 Azaleas and dogwoods are blooming, and showers of brown leaves filter down from the live oaks.
 Faint wafts of a smoky yard waste fire drift by to remind you that it’s time to work in the yard.

-Whether out of need, love or tradition, Bluffton residents tend vegetable plots.
+Whether out of need, love or tradition, Bluffton residents prefer gardening vegetable plots.
 Passersby admire their tidy collard rows, tall okra stalks, pea and bean patches and loaded lemon and fig trees; friends get bags of out-of-control cucumbers or yellow squash.
 People who don’t grown their own buy from local vendors.

 “People in Bluffton appreciate good vegetables straight from the garden,” said Farmer Joe King, a regular fixture at the Bluffton Farmer’s Market.
 “It does something to their spirits.
 Fresh peas and butterbeans are the most popular crop.
 If people could have them year-round, they would.”

 Bluffton’s long growing season makes it possible to cultivate a wide array of vegetables, but it’s important to know what to plant and when.
 To learn what’s going in the ground this spring, we consulted Farmer Joe.
 Here are his best suggestions:

 - Garden peas/English peas: one of the most popular crops in spring.

 - String beans, pole beans, roma beans: plant in March